dalibo/ldap2pg/docs/cookbook.md

-The query must return a set of row with the rolname as first column, an array with the name of all members of the role as second column, followed by columns defined in `{options}` template variable. `{options}` contains the ordered columns of managed role options as supported by `ldap2pg`. `ldpa2pg` user Python's [*Format String Syntax*](https://docs.python.org/3.7/library/string.html#formatstrings).
+The query must return a set of row with the rolname as first column, an array with the name of all members of the role as second column, followed by columns defined in `{options}` template variable. `{options}` contains the ordered columns of managed role options as supported by `ldap2pg`. `ldpa2pg` uses Python's [*Format String Syntax*](https://docs.python.org/3.7/library/string.html#formatstrings).
 Only `options` substitution is available. `%` is safe.